redpelicans/todo_boilerplate/README.md

 1. This time we will test server actions: it means client actions that transparently communicate with server
-2. for each `describe` we have to launch the server.
-Tetris server is statefull, so we can run multiple tests (`it`) on one server to check behavior (ex: multiple users, events)
+2. for each `describe` we have to launch the server. todo server is statefull, so we can run multiple tests (`it`) on one server to check behavior (ex: multiple users, events)
 3. Now we have a socket (client connection), so middleware is able to send socket.io messages to server.

 In our context, we dispatch `ping` action and register a callback on `pong` action.